xamarin/docs-archive/Recipes/android/other_ux/drawing/blur_an_image_with_renderscript/README.md

 The recipe [Blur an Image with Managed Code]() is a example of how to apply a blur effect on all Android API levels.

 This application will display a picture and a [SeekBar](http://developer.android.com/reference/android/widget/SeekBar.html).
-    The value of the <span class="uiitem">SeekBar</span> will determine how much the image should be blurred.
+    The value of the **SeekBar** will determine how much the image should be blurred.
 You can see this application running in the following screenshots:

  ![](Images/image01.png) ![](Images/image03.png)